-A business case for enterprise mobility (with real-life examples)
+A business case for enterprise mobility (with real examples)

 How do you capitalise on the true advantages of enterprise mobility?
 This is a very real challenge for businesses today, writes Geoff Graham.